Presentation Day from Summer 2020

-The Stanford Compression Forum is offering its annual summer internship program for the Summer of 2020.
-We are looking for passionate high school students interested in pursuing fun research projects over the summer.
+The Stanford Compression Forum is offering its annual summer internship program for the Summer of 2021.
+We are looking for passionate high school and early CC students interested in pursuing fun research projects over the summer.

 This internship is intended to provide early exposure to research transcending traditional disciplinary boundaries.
 Students will be grouped to multifaceted projects that will benefit from their existing interests and strengths, while exposing them to new areas.
 Projects will be mentored by students, faculty and staff of the Stanford Compression Forum and its affiliated organizations.
 Themes will span and combine the science of information and communication, engineering, the arts, linguistics, psychology, biology, neuroscience, computer science, technology, philosophy, and design, among other areas.